 As a functional specification, TesiraLUX calls for the presentation of audio relative to video to be between 15 milliseconds advanced (leading) and 25 milliseconds delayed (lagging) relative to the video (often stated as a range of +15 ms to -25 ms of video-to-audio delay.)
 This means that the audio will not shift relative to video beyond the +15ms to -25ms range within the TesiraLUX environment, it cannot control the behavior of devices outside of TesiraLUX.

 With a potential 101-116ms of video transmission latency (in the example in the above section), audio may need additional delay to be inserted to match the video latency if it has not already been compensated for by the capturing device.

-For remote monitors positioned at a distance from a live audio/video source, TesiraLUX offers up to 2000ms (2 sec) of audio delay in both the IDH-1 and OH-1 endpoints.
+For remote monitors positioned at a distance from a live audio/video source, TesiraLUX offers up to 64ms (4 frames at 60fps) of audio delay in both the IDH-1 and OH-1 endpoints.
 In most cases the OH-1 will be the preferred point of application as the monitor distances from the origin will vary, and because display lag will vary by monitor model.